How to Get Off the Dang Fundraising Treadmill

 There were even a couple of audible gasps among the board members.

-This woman knew EXACTLY how much she wasn’t able to pursue. . . .
-NOT because it didn’t exist but because she was stuck doing events and admin work when she could have been out of the office working with large donors.
+This woman knew exactly how much she wasn’t able to pursue. . . . not because it didn’t exist but because she was stuck doing events and admin work when she could have been out of the office working with large donors.

 That’s how much money this organization was leaving on the table.